ankowals/saf/README.md

 	----------------------------------

-	(done) a way to execute e2e test using Gherkin language (BDD) => cucumber-jvm integrated (done) a way to manage and configure test environment => via global and local property files (done) a way to manage and configure test data	=> via json configuration files (done) a way to prepare/calculate test data at runtime (macros) => macros implemented (done) a way to manage and code a set of common modules/step/functions to be used for testing purposes => via core modules and steps
+	(done) a way to execute e2e test using Gherkin language (BDD) => cucumber-jvm integrated (done) a way to manage and configure test environment => via json configuration files (done) a way to manage and configure test data	=> via json configuration files (done) a way to prepare/calculate test data at runtime (macros) => macros implemented (done) a way to manage and code a set of common modules/step/functions to be used for testing purposes => via core modules and steps